mlombardi6/tidytuesday/20210720/README.md

 | D3 |	extreme drought |
 | D4 |	exceptional drought |

+\

-To add some fun I used an `av_renderer` which allows to combine your animation with an audio track.
-My choice was Rain (The Beatles).
-Because track is about 2 minutes 55 seconds long, or 175 seconds, I needed a certain number of frames to make the video
+To add some fun I used `av_renderer()` which allows to combine your animation with an audio track.
+My choice was 'Rain' (The Beatles).
+Because the track is about 2 minutes and 55 seconds long (175 seconds) I needed a certain number of frames to make the video fit with the audio.
+After some tweaking I found that 15 frames per seconds was a balanced choice to preserve fluidity and speed of the transition states.
+Therefore $nframes = 15 \text{fps} \times 177 seconds$.

+Enjoy.